 - Provides a panel of speakers, with an opportunity for audience questions. - Is normally hosted in the Eldon Hogan Performing Arts Centre at the Senior Campus in Kew.
-However, last year, due to the COVID-19 pandemic, we held the forum online. - Offers a "Call to Action" for audience participation in making a difference on this chosen issue.
+However, over the last two years, due to the COVID-19 pandemic, we held the forums online. - Offers a "Call to Action" for audience participation in making a difference on this chosen issue.